SenZmaKi/Senpwai/README.md

 # Senpwai

-Python script that automates downloading anime from animepahe.ru
+Python console app that automates downloading complete seasons of anime from animepahe.ru

 The script applies web scraping techniques to automate the download process